NBChub/bgcflow_tutorial/index.md

 > ## Prerequisites
 > No prerequisites are needed, but it would be better if you already have a short introduction to the Unix Shell and git.
-> We can recommend this two lessons:
+> We can recommend this lesson:
 > - [Automating Tasks with the Unix Shell](https://data-science-for-biotech.github.io/shell-novice/)
 {: .prereq}